it’s a business Lord Charles Sends a Code to the World Via His New Album The Czech-British artist, Lord Charles, is releasing his second album

 Banned from Streaming Services: The Provocative New Single from Lord Charles

-Controversary certainly attracts attention, but it isn’t all that often that the attention is positive.
-With that in mind, streaming websites have banned the new single from a quirky London-based performer due to the artwork being too ‘provocative’.
+Online streaming services have banned the new single from a quirky London-based artist, due to the artwork being ‘too provocative’.

-The politically motivated design displays events between North Korea and the USA and illustrates the first of many singles from Lord Charles, all of which express from his music singles series expressing political or global events in recent months.
-Charles says there will be more politically inspired artwork where that one came from, though.
+Why was the artwork censored in the first place, though?
+The politically motivated design displays events between North Korea and the USA and illustrates the first of many singles from Lord Charles, all of which express political or global events.

-“It seems to me the western world followed Eastern Europe decades ago, where creativity and uniqueness is not accepted.
+“It seems to me the western world followed Eastern Europe in the communism era, where creativity and uniqueness is not accepted.
 The world lost its open mind and tech giants now try to tell us how we should live, in order to meet their intern rules and become sheep, blindly following and listening to them.”

-He goes on to say that the composition used on the Tomahawk single came to him many years ago.
-When he enrolled on a music course at SAE Institute in London.
-“I then recently took my former composition and transformed it into modern electronic dance music.
-I hope people will like it.” adds Charles.
+The composition used on the Tomahawk single came to Charles many years ago.
+When he enrolled on a music course at SAE Institute in London, “I then recently took my former composition and transformed it into modern electronic dance music.
+I hope people will like it.” he said.

-The founder of his own entertainment company, which aims to help artists create what they want without censorship and help them to be heard and seen, Charles has used the quarantine period wisely and is looking forward to releasing new material.
+The founder of his own entertainment company, which aims to help artists create what they want without censorship, Charles has put the quarantine period to excellent use and is looking forward to releasing even more new material.